danieldin95/openlan-py/README.md

-# Openlan-py
+# OpenLAN Python
-There is openlan python implement, and now just accomplishs simple demo.
+There is OpenLAN python implement, and now just accomplishs simple demo.

                                          ope(vps on wlan)
                                                  |